 There are various neurological illnesses that can cause significant memory loss at a young age.
 Health conditions like diabetes, stress, and depression can also damage mental functioning very early.

 Do you know people with anxiety, sleep deprivation, and depression tend to score poorly on cognitive function tests?
 Good mental health is certainly an important goal to retain brainpower at old age.

 How actually brain works is unclear!
-But, thanks to decades of researches and experiments on how to keep the brain active and preserve memory.
+But, thanks to decades of researches and experiments on how to keep the brain sharp, active and preserve memory.

 Here are the best evidence-based strategies for you to keep your brain sharp and young at any age

 Do you know that pets help in normalizing the brain chemistry?
 Yes, you read it right!